Painshill Park – The Crystal Grotto & Abbey Ruins

 Getting out of London in favour of exploring rural landscapes is a great way to rejuvenate the mind and body.

 My friend Ruchi had been working long hours and was starting to feel burned out.
-To remedy the matter, she took a week off and asked if I wanted to go on a day-trip somewhere.
+To remedy the matter, she took a week off work and asked if I wanted to go on a day-trip somewhere.

-We started throwing some ideas around – Bath, Stonehenge and Dover popped up as contenders but then my brother suggested a place called Painshill Park.
-He mentioned something about a crystal grotto which, as you can imagine, piqued our curiosity.
-Located in a little village called Cobham, only a 40-minute train ride away from London, we made a plan to visit.
+We started throwing some ideas around – Bath, Stonehenge, and Dover popped up as contenders.
+We were almost set on going to Bath, but then my brother suggested a place called Painshill Park.
+He mentioned something about a crystal grotto, which, as you can imagine, immediately piqued our curiosity.

 Further reading → 14 London Day Trips That You Will Love